simontran9/refs/src/conts-and-algos/algorithms/sorting.md

 ### Idea

-1. Start with the second element
+1. Start with the second element of `array`
 2. Compare the current element with the previous elements in the sorted portion and insert it into the correct position in the sorted portion
-3. Select the next element in the unsorted portion of the array
+3. Select the next element in the unsorted portion of `array`
-4. Repeat step 2 to step 3 until the array is completely sorted
+4. Repeat steps 2 to 3 until `array` is completely sorted

 <img src="images/Pasted%20image%2020250226022041.png" width="500">

 ### Computational complexity

 #### Time complexity

 Worst-case: $O(n^2)$